sixhobbits/ritza/articles/what-is-value.md

 But while we all probably have this vague idea that we are "adding value" to something some of the time, it's an imprecise term and we can all benefit from understanding it better.
 I'll define a lose framework below for talking about some valuable aspects of value, but mainly with the aim of making the following point:

-> It's common for people to create short term measureable value while destroying long term immeasureable value
+> It's common for people to create short term measurable value while destroying long term immeasurable value

 So if that already seems fundamentally obvious to you, feel free to skip the rest and use this article as a reference.